 Applications and closing date: 29th August 2022

-Applicants should submit through the Abertay University jobs page, submitting a personal statement of application detailing why you are interested in undertaking this project, and a CV.
+Applicants should submit through the Abertay University jobs page https://www.abertay.ac.uk/about/working-at-abertay/jobs/, submitting a personal statement of application detailing why you are interested in undertaking this project, and a CV.

 We hold an Athena SWAN Institutional Bronze award and were the first Scottish university to achieve the Race Equality Charter Mark.

-- First class honours degree in Nutrition or a closely aligned discipline
+- First class or upper second-class honours’ degree in Social Sciences or a closely aligned discipline.

 - Applicants who are non-native speakers of English, the University requires IELTS of 6.5 (with no band less than 6.0) or an equivalent qualification accepted by the Home Office

 - Masters of science/arts level qualification in a relevant discipline

 - Experience in working with key stakeholders in the Criminal Justice Sector.

 - Experience of conducting evaluative research

 - Experience of working in Equality, Diversity and Inclusion.